TV Edukasi

-TV Edukasi (Educational TV, formerly TVE) is an Indonesian television station owned by Ministry of Education, Culture, Research, and Technology.
-It serves to spread information to the education sector.
+TV Edukasi (Educational TV, formerly TVE) was an Indonesian television station owned by Ministry of Education, Culture, Research, and Technology.
+It served to spread information to the education sector.

 History

 The station was made official by the Minister of National Education Abdul Malik Fadjar on 12 October 2004.

 As a part of widening TVE's reach to larger Indonesian audiences, TVE partnered with Indonesian public television network TVRI — under the partnership the TVE daytime broadcasts was relayed by TVRI starting in 2004.
 The partnership ends in the early 2010s.
 In 2021, a programming block Belajar dari Rumah which was aired in the same partnership in midst of COVID-19 pandemic in Indonesia was moved to the station after almost a year in TVRI.

+Starting February 1, 2023, TV Edukasi stopped airing on three live streaming platforms: IndiHome TV (also through IPTV services), Vidio, and MAXStream.